-Each of our directors was selected because of the knowledge, experience, skill, expertise and diversity the director contributes to the Board of Directors as a whole.
+Each of our directors was selected because of the knowledge, experience, skill, expertise and perspectives the director contributes to the Board of Directors as a whole.
 Our directors have extensive familiarity with our business and experience from senior positions in large, complex organizations.
 In these positions, they gained core management skills, such as strategic and financial planning, public company financial reporting, corporate governance, risk management and leadership development.
-The Nominating and Corporate Governance Committee believes that each of the directors also has key attributes that are important to an effective Board of Directors: integrity and demonstrated high ethical standards; sound judgment; analytical skills; the ability to engage management and each other in a constructive and collaborative fashion; diversity of origin, background, experience and/or thought; and the commitment to devote significant time and energy to service on the Board of Directors and its committees.
-Of the six members of our Board of Directors, 33% are women and 33% are racially/ethnically diverse.
+The Nominating and Corporate Governance Committee believes that each of the directors also has key attributes that are important to an effective Board of Directors: integrity and demonstrated high ethical standards; sound judgment; analytical skills; the ability to engage management and each other in a constructive and collaborative fashion; wide range of perspectives; and the commitment to devote significant time and energy to service on the Board of Directors and its committees.